How to Reheat Pasta with Cream Sauce

 Pouring reheated sauce over reheated noodles can taste better.
 Adding sauce to the noodles will also help keep the noodles moist after they are reheated instead of having them sit in the sauce.
 We would recommend trying both this method and the methods we suggest below to see which one you like better.

-Related Posts How to Reheat Pasta: Quick and Easy Methods
+Related Posts How to Reheat Ham Slices in Microwave: Quick and Easy Method

 Reheating pasta with cream sauce on the stovetop